 (o) LHA Board Meetings.
 When the LHA posts notice of Board meetings pursuant to the Open Meeting Law, M.G.L. c.
 30A, § 20, it shall simultaneously provide each LTO with notice of all regular and special LHA Board meetings and a copy of the agenda for each such meeting.
-The agenda for every meeting of the LHA shall provide a reasonable opportunity for the LTO(s) to be heard on agenda items so long as the agenda items directly bear on common rights, duties or interests of tenants and/or household members and are not subject to the grievance procedures established pursuant to 760 CMR 6.08.
+The agenda for every meeting of the LHA shall provide a reasonable opportunity for the LTO(s) to be heard on agenda items so long as the agenda items directly bear on common rights, duties or interests of Tenants and/or Household Members and are not subject to the Grievance procedures established pursuant to 760 CMR 6.08.
 After each LHA Board Meeting at which the minutes of a prior meeting have been approved, the LHA shall promptly provide copies of the approved minutes to the LTO.

 (4) Additional Resident Participation.

 (a) Subject Matter.
-In addition to the opportunity for residents to participate through LTOs, the LHA shall provide all affected residents, whether or not represented by an LTO, with notice and an opportunity to comment on matters generally involving their rights, status, duties or welfare.
+In addition to the opportunity for Residents to participate through LTOs, the LHA shall provide all affected Residents, whether or not represented by an LTO, with notice and an opportunity to comment on matters generally involving their rights, status, duties or welfare.
 Such matters shall include, but not be limited to:

-1. the adoption, amendment or repeal of rules or policies regarding the terms of occupancy or use of the development;
+1. the adoption, amendment or repeal of rules or policies regarding the terms of occupancy or use of the Development;

 2. requests for waivers of regulations;